Give us a missed call on

 2. Go to “Returns” > “Returns Dashboard

-3. Select the relevant period and click on “Prepare Online
+3. Select the relevant financial year and click on “Prepare Online” (if the return has not yet been filed)

 4. Make necessary corrections in the appropriate sections